Coronavirus surges in Djibouti as population ignores measures

 Djibouti has seen a rapid spike in coronavirus cases, with the Horn of Africa nation now recording the highest prevalence on the continent as the population largely ignores measures imposed by authorities.

 This is largely due to testing.
-Djibouti, with a population of around one million, has conducted just over 10,000 tests - a similar number to neighbouring Ethiopia, which has more than 100 million people.
+Djibouti, with a population of around one million, has conducted more than 11,000 tests -- a similar number to neighbouring Ethiopia, which has more than 100 million people.

 But more alarming than the figure itself is the runaway rate of multiplication: in just two weeks, Djibouti has recorded a seven-fold increase in cases.